 There are two ways to find the draw length.
 You can go to your local pro shop and let them figure it out.

 Or, you can do it yourself simply by putting your back against the wall and raising your arms, forming a (T) with your body.
 Then, measure the length from the tip of your right hand to the tip of your left hand.
-Divide this number by 2.5 and you have your draw length.
-If you still are confused, here is a full guide on the topic.
+Divide this number by 2.5, and you have your draw length.
+If you are still confused, here is a full guide.

 The draw length is the most important measurement to figure out before you make a purchase, so make sure to do it right.
 If your draw length is way off, it will be hard for you to shoot accurately.

-I don’t recommend that you find the draw length yourself if you haven’t done it before, but if you do, here a few things to do in order to get the correct draw length.
+I don’t recommend finding the draw length yourself if you haven’t done it before, but if you do, here are a few things to do to get the correct draw length.

 Make sure to align your shooting arm and shoulder.
 If these are not aligned, your draw length won’t be either.
 Relax your upper body.

-When you are measuring the draw length, don’t move or use your back muscles because this will push your entire shoulder forward and mess up your measurements.
+Don’t move or use your back muscles when measuring the draw length because this will push your entire shoulder forward and mess up your measurements.

 Bow length is an important factor that you should choose carefully.
 The rule of thumb is that the bow length is double the draw length.
-This is not 100% accurate, so test this theory for yourself and find the bow length that feels right to you.
+This is not 100% accurate, so test this theory for yourself and find the right bow length.

 How to Find Your Bow Length